Skip to content

 Choose Router Node when you:

-• Need multiple named routes based on conditions
+• Need multiple named routes based on explicit conditions

-• Have explicit condition logic you can express in templates
+• Have condition logic you can express in Jinja2-like templates

 • Want fast, deterministic routing without LLM overhead